louisbetsche/louisbetsche/README.md

 ## Something about me

-I am Bruneian / Swiss and was born in Switzerland.
+I am Chinese / Swiss and was born in Switzerland.

 Trough my School-Time I have been actively coding and building my small Business (Betsche-Informatik)